-International students should submit a completed application form to the International Center, Ward Edwards 1200 or apply online at www.ucmo.edu/international.
+International graduate students applying for admission may complete a paper application or apply online at ucmo.edu/ international.
 A non-refundable application fee of \$75 must accompany the application.
-Payment may be made by credit card, international money order drawn on a U.S. bank or a personal check drawn on a U.S. bank.
+Payment may be made by credit card, international money order drawn on a U.S. bank, or a personal check drawn on a U.S. bank.
+International applicants may fulfill the English proficiency requirements in one of the following ways: